 - Concrete (found in most suburban homes and commercial buildings)

 You can also mix and match different materials like limestone with wooden accents on the side.
-Some even polishes the material to beautifully reflect sunlight.
+Some even polish the material to reflect sunlight beautifully.
 A stamped concrete walkway can look like wood but with more strength.
-Wanna be extra fun?
+Do you want to be extra fun?
 Add some LED lights too!

-You may add some stepping stones into your path provided that you ensure that they are strategically placed to promote a comfortable walking experience.
+You may add some stepping stones to your path, provided that you ensure they are strategically placed to promote a comfortable walking experience.

-It won’t hurt looking around for designs you might want.
+It won’t hurt to look around for designs you might want.
 Here are some walkway ideas you can look into.

 Get yourself rows of shrubs, bushes, or hedges and put a walkway in between for that scenic and refreshing walk.
-This is especially great if you want your walkway to be the center of attention.
+This is especially great if you want your walkway’s center of attention.

-A relatively new trend is the stamped concrete where you can enjoy the wooden or brick look without compromising the durability and longevity of the build.
+A relatively new trend is stamped concrete, where you can enjoy the wooden or brick look without compromising the durability and longevity of the build.

-Be extra creative and add plants, flowers, or rocks on the border of your walkway.
+Be extra creative and add plants, flowers, or rocks to the border of your walkway.